circleci/circleci-docs/jekyll/_cci2/circleci-images.md

   <strong>Legacy images with the prefix "circleci/" will be <a href="https://discuss.circleci.com/t/legacy-convenience-image-deprecation/41034">deprecated</a></strong> on December 31, 2021.
 For faster builds, upgrade your projects with <a href="https://circleci.com/blog/announcing-our-next-generation-convenience-images-smaller-faster-more-deterministic/">next-generation convenience images</a>.
 For information on migrating to next-gen images, see the <a href="https://circleci.com/docs/2.0/next-gen-migration-guide/">Migrating to Next-Gen Convenience Images guide</a>.
 </div>

-This document provides information about pre-built CircleCI images and a listing by language, service type, and tags in the following sections:
+This document provides information about pre-built CircleCI images (convenience images) and a listing by language, service type, and tags.

 * TOC
 {:toc}